-Google’s Larry Page once said that “competition is one click away,” and never has that been more true than in today’s ecommerce landscape.
+Google’s Larry Page once said that “competition is one click away,” and never has that been truer than in today’s ecommerce landscape.
 Marketers have sharpened their skills, many organizations have learned lessons the hard way (and are stronger for it), and then there’s the constant elephant in the room: Amazon.

 All that choice means consumers can be pretty fickle, especially if marketers fail to provide them with reasons not to be.
 Ecomm professionals need to give consumers a reason to love them, to become endeared to them, and in many cases to think about going to them for reasons other than price.